WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: DO Provider - make the image default UBUNTU 22.04 LTS for all non-wordpress apps.
 * Tweak: WPAPP - Add multi-tenant parent to the app list APP SUMMARY column if the site is an mt-version site.
 * Tweak: WPAPP - When executing update plans, make sure that the WP database is upgraded in case the new files are for a new version of WP.
+* Tweak: WPAPP - Style the checkmarks on the SITE UPDATE PLAN HISTORY list screen.

 5.5.1
 ------